Hacker News

 - he had to leave to stop the cycle

-4 minutes ago by kbenson
+4 years ago by kbenson

 > - Ive never told them to stop making things thinner so they didn't stop.